jesu1984/storeReceipt/README.md

 # Assumption:
 - we have created an Array of storeReceipt object with different scenarios.
-- First Entry of receipt in Array will be 1st receipt of the day
+- First Entry of receipt in Array will be 1st receipt of the day.
-- If an item is return will have positive entry as well as negative entry
+- If an item is returned, it will have both positive and negative itemPrice under items of receipt.

 # How to run the test